Edward F. Albee Foundation: Renovations

 The Barn was renovated and completed in 2024.
-The 3,300-square-foot structure houses the residents' rooms and studio space for writers and artists to live and work.
-It was a former horse stable in Montauk dating back to the 1920s and used for the residencies 50 years prior to the renovations.
+The 3,300 sqft structure houses the residents' rooms and studio space for writers and artists to live and work.
+It was a former horse stable for the Montauk Manor, dating back to the 1920s and used for the residencies fifty years prior to the renovations.
 The rehabilitated barn has new dormers, windows, doors and an outdoor terrace.

-The new interior has accessible 21st century workspaces, an accessible elevator, a kitchen and a shared library that houses many of Albee’s own books and records.
+The new interior has accessible 21st-century workspaces, an accessible elevator, a kitchen and a shared library that houses many of Albee's own books and records.
 The updated and modernized facilities expanded the residency from a seasonal operation to year-round.
 The work minimized impact on existing wetlands, which were protected and restored with native plantings.
-A 1,400-square-foot cottage was also renovated as a residence for the property's caretaker.
+A 1,400 sqft cottage was also renovated as a residence for the property's caretaker.
 TenBerke was the architectural firm and John Hummel and Associates the general contractor.